 Now every time someone purchases your product, WooCommerce will automatically create a user account for that subscriber.
 They’ll receive their login information via email which they can use to access the password-protected area.

 Use YITH’s Automatic Role Changer plugin to automatically update the role of every user who buys your product.
 This needs to match whichever user role has access to the private content.
-To do this, you’ll need to update the role from Customer to Member (or any other role of your choice), which will give them access to all the private categories on your site.
+To do this, you’ll need to update the role from Customer to Member (or any other role of your choice), which will give them access to all the user role protected categories on your site.

 Send your subscribers instructions on how to access the members area